 Oct 16 – Dec 4, 2022

-Outernet Arts inaugurates its exhibition programme on October 16th with Dotcom Séance, a new public project by artist Simon Denny.
+Outernet Arts inaugurated the exhibition programme on October 16th 2022 with Dotcom Séance, a new public project by artist Simon Denny.
 Dotcom Séance is an expansive digital installation reflecting core facets of Denny’s work, which explores technology’s sustained influence upon global cultural and political development, with particular focus on the tech industry.
 For this project, the artist has selected 21 dotcom era companies declared ‘dead’ in the wake of the ostensible dotcom crash in the early 2000s, with the purpose of “resurrecting” their existence as it stands in a contemporary setting.

 In bringing these companies back to life, Denny seeks to re-evaluate their relevance in the context of Web3, motivated by the resurgence in popularity today of many dead companies’ business models.
 In doing so, Denny highlights the cyclical nature of business strategies within the history of the technology industry.